Stacey Fung

-Stacey Fung (born 6 February 1997) is a Canadian tennis player.
-Fung had a career-high singles ranking by the WTA of world No. 222, achieved on 26 February 2024, and a best doubles ranking of No. 454, set on 17 July 2023.
+Stacey Fung (born 6 February 1997) is a Canadian inactive tennis player.
+She has a career-high singles ranking by the WTA of 222, achieved on 26 February 2024, and a best doubles ranking of No. 454, set on 17 July 2023.

-She played collegiate tennis for the Washington Huskies at the University of Washington.
+Fung played collegiate tennis for the Washington Huskies at the University of Washington.
 During her college career she was crowned an All-American, and achieved a career-high individual ranking of No. 6 in the country.

 Career

 Professional

 In 2021, Fung won her first titles in singles and doubles in Cancún, Mexico.

 In 2022, she won multiple trophies in singles in Cancún.
 In October, she won a $25k tournament in Fredericton, Canada.

 In 2023, she won a $25k event held in Santo Domingo, Dominican Republic.
 In May, she won the biggest tournament of her career, claiming the $40k title in Tbilisi, Georgia.
 It was Fung's second title of 2023 and seventh overall.

 She made her WTA 1000 debut at the 2023 Guadalajara Open as a direct entry but lost in the first round to Marta Kostyuk in three sets.